koziuberda/ETL/README.md

 ## Comments
 1. **Querying efficiency**.
 The database is optimized for queries as per requirements.
 Request implementations can be found in the file`ETL.ConsoleApp/SqlScripts/sample_queries.sql`
 In order to optimize the database, I used indexes and a computed persistent field.
+To check schema and indexes, please take a look at `ETL.ConsoleApp/SqlScripts/create_tables_and_indexes.sql`
 2. **Inserting efficiency and security**.
 The `SqlBulkCopy` is used to achieve good speed of inserting huge amount of data into the table.
 It's a good option not only for efficiency, but also for security, since it's resistant to SQL injections.